ukparliament/weeknotes.data-search/9/index.md

 ### Data quality

+There was a preliminary meeting with people from the Ordnance Survey on Thursday morning to talk through some of the problems we've been having around location data.
+Mainly the absence of Northern Ireland postcode data, some missing links between [NUTS regions](https://en.wikipedia.org/wiki/NUTS_statistical_regions_of_the_United_Kingdom) and constituencies, and [postcodes that span multiple constituencies](https://democracyclub.org.uk/blog/2017/03/20/4314-times-when-postcodes-arent-good-enough/).

 ### Data platform

 Samu implemented content encoding in the API that sits behind the new website.
 Data travelling from the data service to [the new website](https://beta.parliament.uk/) (and other public consumers) is now compressed, resulting in faster queries and an improved user experience.

-Chris set up a local instance of [Webvowl](http://vowl.visualdataweb.org/webvowl.html) for use when theirs is down (which it frequently is).
+Chris set up a local instance of [Webvowl](http://vowl.visualdataweb.org/webvowl.html) for use when the main site is down (which it frequently is).

 [Jianhan](https://twitter.com/jianhanzhu) gave a presentation of his work on accessing on-premise databases from the data platform.
 He also created a spreadsheet of external website links for members and populated it with data from the web team.
 This will be ingested by the data platform and served to the new website (and beyond).